 If your home foundation has shifted and you now have a gap under your garage door, you can install a garage door threshold in the area where the gap is.
 A threshold is a durable vinyl seal that helps prevent draft, dirt, insects, and rain from entering under your garage door.
 The threshold can be cut down so you can install it only in the area where you have a gap.
 This will allow the garage door bottom weather seal to make contact with the threshold therefore eliminating any gaps you might have under the garage door.

-M-D Building Products also manufacturers garage door threshold to help in situations with uneven concrete.
+A new garage door threshold will help in situations where you have uneven concrete.
 Installation is easy when using the supplied silicone adhesive and the product is durable enough to be driven over by a vehicle.
 Closing up the gap at the bottom of your garage door will keep out pests, debris, and draft air therefore making your home more efficient.
-Its a win, win.
+It’s a win, win.

 If you have older wood garage doors, they will start to smile over time.
 What this means is the bottom left and right hand corner of the door will start to rise because that is where the tension cable is connected and all the force from the spring is pulling on the bottom section.
 You can’t do much about the sagging wood section because it is something that took years to create.
-You can however, install weather seal and threshold.
+You can, however, install weather seals and thresholds.